Skip to content

 Confirming Actions

-If you need to ask the user to confirm an action before proceeding, you may use the Confirm
+If you need to ask the user to confirm an action before proceeding, you may use the Confirm method.
+By default, this method will return false unless the user select affirmative option.

-if !ctx.Confirm("Do you wish to continue?") {
+if ctx.Confirm("Do you wish to continue?") {

 // ...